linroger/FinanceCompendium/I. Foundations/Statistics/Statistical Learning Theory Lecture Notes Full.md

 Instructor: Sham Kakade

-# 1 A Quick Note
+## 1 A Quick Note

-Unfortunately, the machine learning uses of the word "risk" quite differently from it's traditional definition in statistics — I am not sure what the historical reasons for this are.
+Unfortunately, the machine learning uses of the word "risk" quite differently from its traditional definition in statistics — I am not sure what the historical reasons for this are.
 This is quick note to clarify things (mostly for my students).

 My feeling is that it best not to use the terminology "risk" in ML, unless it is used in a manner consistent with the standard definition.

 At a high level, the statistical risk measure the quality of the learning algorithm/estimation procedure (where the expectation is taken with respect to the training set).

-# 2 From Training Sets to Parameter Estimation
+## 2 From Training Sets to Parameter Estimation

 We observe data: